nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

 configuration section
 **********************
-The configuration files ``config.ini`` is where the settings for the ProkFunFind search are specified.
+The configuration section of the ``config.yaml`` file is where the settings for the ProkFunFind search are specified.
 This file is made up of a main section and multiple other sections related to the specific search approaches and filtering.